unmeshjathar/capstoneproject/README.md

-# Peer-graded Assignment: Booking a table on the Little Lemon website
+# Booking a table on the Little Lemon website

 ## Description